Facu4798/Resumenes/ing datos practica/resumen.md

 ## Modern data architecture on AWS

 - Store data in a centralized location available for all consumers
-- One source of truth (data lakte) and multiple SORs
+- One source of truth (data lake) and multiple SORs
   - Seamless data movement
   - Scalable data lake
   - Unified governance